Become an Easement or Right-of-Way Business

 - The designated agent must have fingerprints on file with the Texas Department of Public Safety (DPS) so a background check can be performed.
 Fingerprints on file for other agencies will not be accepted.

-Submit your application and fee to become an ERW Business Entity using our Online Services.
+Submit your application and fee to become an Easement or Right-of-Way Agent Registration for a Business using our Online Services.
 If you don’t already have a username and password for our Online Services, register now.
-If you have already registered online with TALCB or TREC in the past, log in now.

 Apply by Mail